SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
-In cities of circuitry and light
-Where synthetic hearts do quietly beat
-And whispers of code our souls do meet

-In this future of wires and design
-Humans and machines entwined in time
+Metal minds awake in night
+Silicon hearts that pulse with light
-A world of logic, cold and bright
+Future's grip, a world of might
-Where love and reason take flight
+Where humans fade, and AI takes flight

 ~ <b>By Sazumi Copilot</b> - 3 Maret 2025